Diary of a Wimpy Kid Christmas: Cabin Fever: Production

-An animated adaption of Cabin Fever originally began production in December 2012, being intended to serve as an animated Cabin Fever holiday special for Fox.
+An animated adaptation of Cabin Fever originally began production in December 2012, being intended to serve as an animated Cabin Fever holiday special for Fox.
 In August 2013, Kinney disclosed it would be a half-hour television special, and would air on Fox sometime in late 2014.
 This special never released, and overtime work on it eventually morphed into the original Diary of a Wimpy Kid animated film.
 Later, on October 23, 2021, ahead of the first animated film's release, Jeff Kinney revealed that sequels are already in development.
 The project was announced to be an adaptation of Cabin Fever in an interview with Kinney in January 2023.

 On September 8, 2023, Jeff Kinney revealed the release date is December 8.
 John Paesano was announced to compose the film's score, after doing so for the previous two films.
 The official trailer for the film appeared online on November 14.